RTEMS/rtems-docs/user/start/preparation.rst

 Python development environment.
 Please make sure you can build native C/C++ applications on your host computer.
 You must be able to build native Python C modules as some RTEMS tools contain these modules.
 Usually, you have to install a Python development package for this.
+The Python scripts of the RTEMS Project expect on POSIX systems that a ``python`` command is available [1]_.
 Please have a look at the :ref:`Host Computer <host-computer>` chapter for the gory details.
 In particular :ref:`Microsoft Windows <microsoft-windows>` users should do this.

 Selecting a BSP
 ---------------